 All 34 experts completed the Round 3 survey.
-Of the 36 remaining TMBs, 10 reached consensus for all three questions (see the Round 3 materials, results, and plots in Supplementary File 3;

-https://osf.io/apvyf/?view_only=5f7d11df23a142f58b7bf0080dad3e73).
-Thirteen behaviours reached consensus as relevant to SDT, however, they did not reach consensus for "psychological need", "effect", or both.
-In this round, we also presented the TMBs that reached consensus in rounds 1 and 2, so the experts could recommend any overlapping/redundant behaviours.
+Of the 36 remaining TMBs, 10 reached consensus for all three questions (see the Round 3 materials, results, and plots in File 3 in the online supplemental materials; https://osf.io/apvyf/?view\only=5f7d11df23a142f58b7b-f0080dad3e73).
+Thirteen behaviors reached consensus as relevant to SDT, however, they did not reach consensus for "psychological need," "effect," or both.
+In this round, we also presented the TMBs that reached consensus in Rounds 1 and 2, so the experts could recommend any overlapping/redundant behaviors.
 Twenty-two TMBs were recommended for deletion due to overlap with other TMBs.
 As described earlier, we asked experts to vote on whether or not these should indeed be deleted.
 Thirty-one experts responded (91%).
-Based on those votes, 17 TMBs were removed and 5 TMBs were retained (Supplementary File 4).
-Any other behaviours removed throughout the process are described in Supplementary File 5.
-The final classification consisted of 57 teacher motivational behaviours (see Table 1).
+Based on those votes, 17 TMBs were removed, and five TMBs were retained (File 4 in the online supplemental materials).
+Any other behaviors removed throughout the process are described in File 5 in the online supplemental materials.
+The final classification consisted of 57 TMBs (see Table 1).